Natural gas pipeline

 The offshore section of the TurkStream pipeline will consist of four parallel pipelines running across the Black Sea, each comprising thousands of individual pipe joints that are 12m-long and having a diameter of 81cm.

 A total of 300,000 pipes will be used to build the offshore pipeline, which will strengthen it against external water pressure and internal design pressure of 300bar.

 The pipes will be manufactured in special mills and delivered to the construction yards on the coasts.
-Walls of the pipeline will comprise 39mm of carbon manganese steel to enable it to withstand high pressures.
+The walls of the pipeline will comprise 39mm of carbon manganese steel to enable it to withstand high pressures.

 The pipes that will be laid nearer to the shore will be additionally coated with concrete for protection against marine activities.

 A pipe-laying vessel will be used for laying the pipeline on the seabed.
 Pipe joints will be welded onboard onto the main string and lowered into water after the weld is tested and coated.
 New sections will be added to the pipe string, with the pipe-laying vessel lowering 3km of pipeline a day.

 The pipeline will emerge onshore at Kiyikoy, from where an underground pipeline will be built to connect the TurkStream to the existing gas delivery point at Luleburgaz.
 It will terminate at the Turkish town of Ipsala, which lies close to the Greek border and will also be the delivery point for European customers.

 The N05-A project is an offshore gas production platform proposed to be developed in approximately 25m to 30m deep water,…

 The Goldeneye gas condensate field, which is located at a water depth of 120m in the UKCS Block 14/29a in…